 A variety of distances and skill levels from trusted coaches.

 add to calendar

-- A simple, configurable way to add the plan to the calendar
+A configurable way to quickly add an entire training plan to a calendar.

 Once setup is complete, users can view a snapshot of their schedule, track runs, or enter logs from a simple dashboard.
 For more detailed information they can view past or future runs in the schedule to evaluate their pace or see what’s coming next.

 This project was a fun way to flex my design and architecture skills while also solving a problem I regularly face.
 I enjoyed building out the idea and sharing it with some of my colleagues.
 Unfortunately for me as a designer, Hal Higdon released a mobile app last November that uses this exact workflow.
 Fortunately for me as a runner, I get to use it!